logston/epson-connect/README.md

 This library provides a wrapper for the Epson Connect API.

-NB: This library is very must still in alpha.
+NB: This library is very much still in beta.

 ## Install